 Holds are sometimes used because of topographical constraints.
 Innsbruck-Kranebitten International Airport (LOWI) is an excellent example of such a constraint because it is situated in a valley, as seen in the picture below.

 Aircraft can technically hold at any waypoint if given permission by or requested from ATC in advance.
 Holds that are published on aviation charts are called published holds.
 For this guide, we will only consider a published hold.
 Holds can be identified on charts in 2 different ways, where both options can be applied on the same chart.
 For example, look at the chart below.

 Waypoints with published holds can be spotted by a racetrack pattern, or holds can be published and displayed in a diagram in one of the corners of the main navigation section on the chart.

 Now that you know where to hold, you should learn how to program the hold.
 Next, you will need to find information on the chart to enter into the FMS.
-The primary information you need to have are:
+The primary information you need to have is:

 - Name of the fix/waypoint